Flame tetra

-The flame tetra (Hyphessobrycon flammeus), also known as the red tetra or Rio tetra, is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
-This fish was first introduced as aquarium fish in 1920 by C. Bruening, Hamburg, Germany, and formally described in 1924 by Dr. George S. Myers.
-Today large numbers are bred in captivity and it is common in the aquarium trade, but the remaining wild population in Southeast Brazil is highly threatened.
+The flame tetra (Hyphessobrycon flammeus), also known as the red tetra or Rio tetra, is a species of freshwater ray-finned fish in the family Acestrorhamphidae, the American tetras.
+This fish was first introduced as an aquarium fish in 1920 by C. Bruening (of Hamburg), and was not formally described until 1924, by the American ichthyologist George S. Myers.
+Today, it is common in the aquarium trade and large numbers are bred in captivity, but the remaining wild population in Southeast Brazil is highly threatened.

-Cuba produced a postal stamp with an image of H. flammeus in 1978.

 Description

 The flame tetra reaches about 2.5 cm in standard length.
-The rear half of the body is flame red while the area in front of the dorsal fin is silver crossed by two dark vertical bars.
-All the fins are red except for the pectoral fins, which are colourless.
-The tips of the anal and pelvic fins of the male are black, while on the female the fins have less red colouration but darker tips of the pectoral fins.
+The rear half of the body is flame red while the area in front of the dorsal fin is silver, crossed by two dark vertical bars.
+All fins are red, except for the colorless pectoral fins.
+The tips of the anal and pelvic fins are black in males; in females, this feature is absent.